berndkuennen/lint_trilogy/Readme.md

 ```

 ### /lint/json/json
 This interface accepts POST requests and awaits the JSON in the field _json_.
-Response is given as JSON structure with the man key "value" as response which is telling with a _true_ or _false_ if the YAMl is valid.
+Response is given as JSON structure (content type application/json) with the man key "value" as response which is telling with a _true_ or _false_ if the YAMl is valid.
 If there's errors, you'll find an array with line number, column and description.

 Examples:
 ```